kyren/piccolo/README.md

 will look something like this:

 ```
-[Rust] -> [Lua Coroutine] -> [Rust Sequence callback] -> [Lua code that yields]
+[Rust] -> [Lua Coroutine] -> [Rust Continuation] -> [Lua code that yields]
 ```

-This is no problem with this VM style, the inner Rust callback must be a pausable `Sequence`, so the inner yield will return the value all the way to the top level Rust code, and when the coroutine thread is resumed, the running `Sequence` will also be resumed.
+This is no problem with this VM style, the inner Rust callback is paused as a continuation, and the inner yield will return the value all the way to the top level Rust code.
+When the coroutine thread is resumed and eventually returns, the Rust continuation will be resumed.

-With any number of nested Lua threads and `Sequence`s, control will always continuously return outside the GC arena and to the outer Rust code driving everything.
+With any number of nested Lua threads and `Sequence` / `Continuation`, control will always continuously return outside the GC arena and to the outer Rust code driving everything.
 This is the "trampoline" here, when using this interpreter, somewhere there is a loop that is continuously calling `Arena::mutate` and `Thread::step`, and it can stop or pause or change tasks at any time, not requiring unwinding the Rust stack.